lhs

 Mammoth Mountain Description:

 The mountain is indeed "Mammoth" with over 3,500 acres of skiable terrain.
 It packs in 28 lifts, four ski lodges, a vertical rise of 3,100 feet and an average snowfall of over 33 feet per year.
 Winds will often close the top of the mountain with the more advanced steeps.
 You can find the most challenging and steepest terrain under lift 22 which is sheltered from the wind and thus not subject to the same closings.
 The Mammoth crowd travels from Los Angeles and San Diego where it continues its beach party style and attitude.
-Check out the Tusk's or Austri Hof for "apres ski".
+Check out Tusk's, Yodler or Austria Hof for "apres ski".

 Mammoth Mountain Terrain: